ykzZa/LeetCode/README.md

 *Best result: 0ms (beats 100%), 38.18MB (beats 5.37%)*
 *Best of found online solution: 0ms (beats 100%), 36.47MB (beats 59.47%)*

+**Problem #0026**

+The algorithm iterates through the array, comparing each element with the previous one.
+If a unique element is found, it is placed at the next available position in the array, and the count of unique elements is incremented.

+*Best result: 1ms (beats 100%), 41.17MB (beats 85.31%)*

 **Problem #1108**

 Using a loop, iterate through the string.
 If a period (.) is encountered, append "[.]" to the result string.
 For any other character, append it as is.